Illya-Kryushenko/Architecture_as_Code/docs/concept.md

 ## Working title

-Executable Architecture for CAF and Zero Trust
+Architecture as Code (AaC) for CAF and Zero Trust

 ## Core hypothesis